 Additionally, if you are living with osteoporosis, walking may be a great low-impact exercise for you.
 A brisk walk every day will keep you moving and exercising without creating additional stress on your spine.

-Walking to keep your joints healthy
+keep your joints healthy

 Your joints are made to move.
 Think of your joints like a yellow sponge that will be more efficient and healthy when filled with fluid.
 With each step when walking, you are loading your joints and bringing them nutrients through absorption.
 With inactivity, the joints become dried out like yellow sponges looking for water.
 Dehydrated sponges become brittle and easier to injure compared to healthy sponges.
 Walking is a safe low-risk activity that will help keep your joints healthy like a fluid-filled sponge!

 A brisk walk every day will have you feeling energized for many reasons and can help manage weight loss goals.
 There is no secret when it comes to weight management.
 Balancing the calories coming in and the calories coming out of our bodies every day is key.
 Adding a brisk walk to your routine will help you increase muscle mass and improve your calorie output.
-Creating a sustainable walking routine will help you achieve goals and maintain results over a long period of time.
+Creating a sustainable walking routine will help you achieve goals and maintain results over a long period.

-Walking to help reduce the effects of stress
+help reduce the effects of stress

 Finding ways to manage work and everyday life stress is a part of healthy living, walking is a great way to do this!
 Walking outside allows time in nature and exercise to reduce mental health conditions such as anxiety and depression.
 Walking with colleagues, friends, or family is also a great way to stay connected.
 Exercise in general helps to reduce stress and walking is simple and easy to add to your daily routine.